thosgood/this-weeks-finds/markdown/week14.md

 >
 > The theory we have sketched is an example of such a generalized
 > topological theory.
 We associate to the connected components of the
-> boundary of M the infinite dimensional state space of the Loop
+> boundary of $M$ the infinite dimensional state space of the Loop
 > Representation of quantum gravity.
 Eq.
 5 [the magic formula I alluded
 > to - jb], then, provides a map, in Atiyah's sense, between the state
 > spaces constructed on two of these boundary components.
 Equivalently,